If you’re looking for jobs helping people, keep reading! We have a list of ten meaningful work-at-home careers you’ll

 6. Help Others with Their Travel Dreams

 If you would like to combine your love of travel with helping others, look no further than right here!
 Work-at-home travel agents make their own schedules (depending on your agency), and most companies provide training.
-A little tip for when you search these positions: Travel agent positions are often listed as “travel planners.”
+A little tip for when you search for these positions: Travel agent positions are often listed as “travel planners.”

 - Working Solutions hires work-from-home travel agents to take inbound calls to schedule air, hotel, and car reservations using Sabre Red.
 Experience is preferred, but for the right person, they’ll provide training.